Debas-31/dbus-portfolio/README.md

 # Portfolio: Contact form and completed mobile version

 >This project of Milestone-three focuses on the contact form and the complete mobile version of my portfolio.
-Create forms with HTML5 validations.
-Understand the importance of UX.
-Understand how to parse a Figma design to create a UI.
 The aim of this project to parse a Figma design to create an awesome UI, understanding the importance of UX and html form validation. while doing the best practices (Linter, Github Flow, Professional commits, pull request and documentation)